lsst-ts/tssw_developer_guide/doc/development-guidelines/language/python.rst

 After that you can add news fragments following the format instructions in the README.rst file.
 News fragments can be added manually using any text editor or IDE.
 It is also possible to create a news fragment using the towncrier command in a shell.
-The command to create a news fragment is
+The command to create a news fragment is:

 .. prompt:: bash

    towncrier create -c "<News fragment message.>>" DM-XXXXX.<fragment type>.rst

 The fragment types are explained in the README.rst file.
 The command will take care of adding and increment numbering of the files if multiple news fragments of the same type are added for the same ticket.